SOUTH HOPKINS FORESTRY MULCHING

 A PRACTICAL NOTE ON LAKE AND WET-GROUND WORK

 Some properties south and east of Hopkins County drift toward Lake Fork, wooded creek bottoms, and wetter ground.
-Those areas need careful screening before a site walk.
+Those areas need a closer review before a site walk.

-Forestry mulching is not shoreline clearing, stump pulling, excavation, grading, driveway installation, building pad prep, or wet bottomland clearing.
+Forestry mulching is not shoreline construction, stump pulling, excavation, grading, driveway installation, or building pad prep.
+Wet bottomland and shoreline-adjacent work need a closer look and may need a different approach.

 Next Step